Retail sales figures track the dollar value of merchandise sold within the retail trade.

 Retail sales figures track the dollar value of merchandise sold within the retail trade by taking a sampling of companies engaged in the business of selling end products to consumers.

-They are closely watched as an indicator of the health of the economy (Investopedia, 2013; Little, 2013).
+They are closely watched as an indicator of economic activity.
 They are also one of the “main economic indicators” used by the OECD, and are one of the main leading economic indicators used in predictions of future GDP growth (OECD iLibrary, 2013; Koenig, Dolmas & Piger, 2001).

 The figures are closely watched by both economists and investors because consumer spending drives much of the economy, and they provide a strong picture of the robustness of that spending.